Peru president dissolves congress, which then ousts him

 Lawmakers voted 101-6 with 10 abstentions to remove Castillo from office for reasons of “permanent moral incapacity.”

-Castillo left the presidential palace in an automobile that carried him through Lima's historic downtown and later entered a police station.
+Castillo left the presidential palace in an automobile that carried him through Lima's historic downtown and later entered a police station, where his status was not immediately clear.
 In a photograph circulated by the national police on Twitter, which was later erased, Castillo was visible seated inside the station surrounded by officers.

 Shortly before the vote, Castillo announced that he was installing a new emergency government and called for the next round of lawmakers to develop a new constitution for the Andean nation.
 He said during a televised address that he would rule by decree meanwhile, and ordered a nightly curfew starting Wednesday night.